cleverpush/cleverpush-developer-docs/docs/sdks/ios/setup.md

 2. Choose `Notification Service Extension` and press `Next`
 3. Enter `CleverPushNotificationServiceExtension` as Product Name, choose `Objective-C` as language and press `Finish`
 4. Press `Activate` on the next prompt
-5. If you use CocoaPods: Add the following at the bottom of your Project's Podfile (If you dont want to use CleverPush Notification Service Extension pod as a separate pod)
+5. If you use CocoaPods: Add the following at the bottom of your Project's Podfile.

-    ```bash
-    target 'CleverPushNotificationServiceExtension' do
-        use_frameworks!

-        pod 'CleverPush'
-    end

-6. If you use CocoaPods: Add the following at the bottom of your Project's Podfile (If you want to use CleverPush Notification Service Extension pod as a separate pod)

-**CleverPush Notification Service Extension pod as a separate pod is only supported from Cleverpush SDK version 1.32.0 and above.**

     ```bash
     target 'CleverPushNotificationServiceExtension' do